 Anne Kotelko-Yuzyk, John Yuzyk, and Manitoba Culture and Music Society Inc. Bursary

-In memory of Anne G. Kotelko-Yuzyk (B.Ped./'77), family and friends established an endowment fund at the University of Manitoba in 1996.
+In memory of Anne G. Kotelko-Yuzyk (B.Ped./’77), family and friends established an endowment fund at the University of Manitoba in 1996.
 Because of her lifelong dedication to education, the fund will support bursaries in the Faculty of Education and the Faculty of Music.
 In 2005, the name of John Yuzyk (A.L.C.M., L.L.C.M.
 London College of Music, 1940) was added to the title of the award, and in 2020, the Manitoba Culture and Music Society Inc. was added.
 The bursary will be offered in alternate years in the Faculty of Education and in the Desautels Faculty of Music.
-Each year, the fund will be used to offer one bursary to an undergraduate student who:
+Each year, the available annual income from the fund will be used to offer one bursary to an undergraduate student who:

 1. is enrolled full-time (minimum 60% course load) in the final year of study in either: (a) the Bachelor of Music with a major in Voice in the concentration of Performance or Music Education; or (b) the Bachelor of Education with a major or minor in Music Education;